cedalo/streamsheets-documentation/source/functions/text/split.rst

 SPLIT
 -----------------------------

-Splits a given text by using specified separator and returns the part at given optional index.
+Splits a given text by using a specified separator and returns the part at given optional index.
-If the text does not contain the specified separator the complete text is returned.
-Passing an index is optional.
-If not specified the first part is returned.
-The Separator split a text in parts.
-1 reurns the first part, 2 the second part, 3 the third and so on.
+If the text does not contain the specified separator, the complete text is returned.The index parameter is optional.
+If not specified, the first part is returned.
+The Separator splits a text in parts.
+1 returns the first part, 2 the second part, 3 the third and so on.

 **Syntax**